jadonk/newsletter/2018-11/index.md

 book: # We should probably create an Amazon Smile affiliate link for future books
  title: Exploring BeagleBone®, Tools and Techniques for Building with Embedded Linux
  link: https://bbb.io/@2057
- body: <p>By Derek Molloy.<br><br>With hands-on examples and outstanding guidance this book provides detailed instructions for both hardware and software essentials.
+ body: <p>By Derek Molloy<br /><br />With hands-on examples and outstanding guidance this book provides detailed instructions for both hardware and software essentials.
 From beginner to advanced projects such as IoT and real-time interfacing.</p>
  image: https://beagleboard.github.io/newsletter/static/images/newsletter-2018-11_0001.jpg
 articles: # Be sure to use links that start with bbb.io/@
  - title: Poursteady - From BeagleBone® Maker Project to Global Coffee Equipment Company